mech/Notes/JavaScript/react.md

 Flux is like a game engine.
 A single, global dispatcher acts like a event bus to broadcast events and allow other components to registers callbacks to listen for those events.

 Because if 2-way data-binding it's not clear how the data flows because it can flow in all directions (including from child components to parents) - this makes it hard to understand the app and understand of impact of model changes in one part of the app on another (seemingly unrelated) part of it.

+Tightly coupled method invocations are transformed into loosely coupled data flow by actions.

 * Actions - Exports functions that the views can call.
 Talks to the servers.
 Builds payloads and sends them to the Dispatcher.
 * Dispatcher - Takes a payload from the Actions.
 Passes payload to Stores via registered callbacks.